Fixing PDFs Whose Pages Render as Black Rectangles

 TidBITS reader Chris Lee wrote to ask if I’d heard of issues with a PDF’s thumbnails rendering correctly, but each actual page showing as a single large black rectangle in the latest version of Preview under macOS 10.13.2 High Sierra.
 When he sent me the PDF, it opened and displayed fine in Preview on my Mac, running the same versions of macOS and Preview.
 Curious!

-Nothing I suggested made any difference, but after some more research, Chris Lee reported back with the solution, which he found in a thread in the Apple Support Communities.
+Nothing I suggested made any difference, but after some more research, Chris reported back with the solution, which he found in a thread in the Apple Support Communities.
 In that discussion, which also revolved around Preview and High Sierra, the problematic PDFs had been scanned in Image Capture and opened fine on other Macs.

 The solution may have been simple, but it was far from obvious.
 User oakcan reported suffering from the same problem and resolved it by calibrating his display.
 Chris Lee said that recalibrating the display worked for him too.